zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 The boardgamegeek-reviews dirrectory can be obtained from [here](https://www.kaggle.com/jvanelteren/boardgamegeek-reviews).

+# The Focus of This Blog
-In this blog post we will develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10.
+In this blog post we develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10.
 Along the way we explore the application of several different classifier models on a data set consisting of user made comments associated with user selected ratings.

+The mapping of sentimental values to a string of characters when considering sentimental values of the range 0 to 1 is a task that is today quite trivial.
+However, implanting an algorithm to map a string of characters to sentimental values of the range 0 to 10 and sentimental values can be 7.009 or 3.00901, this task proved to be quite difficult.
+I had used Naïve Bayes before and prior to engaging in this experiment, I would have assumed that Naïve Bayes would have hands down, outperformed all and would have been the go-to tool for this kind of data.
+But as the research will show, it could not keep up with the success of SVM.
+However, on the other hand, SVM only managed to maintain a position that was some 2-4% above NB.
+But as was the solution to the challenge, a more layered approach to SVM with ensemble methods demonstrated to be the key in increasing the accuracy.

 Of the investigated models, SVM was noticed to consecutively outperform both Naïve Bayes and KNN methods.
 Because of SVM’s success it was chosen as the starting method for learning the data at hand.
 However, even though SVM did outperform the others, its accuracy still struggled greatly to pass the value range 30-32%.

-The challenge became, how to increase this accuracy?
+S the main challenge became, how to increase this accuracy?
 The answer was, by implementing an optimization idea via ensemble methods.
 So here we develop several model configurations and select the combination that performed best.
-Results demonstrated that there was an increase in accuracy, of some 2.9-4%.
+Results demonstrated that there was an increase in accuracy, of some 2.9-4%, which is often expected when using ensemble methods.
 ### Obtaining the Data & Data Pre-processing
 We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a directory called boardgamegeek-reviews, in csv file named 'bgg-13m-reviews.csv'.